howeller/gulp-animate-workflow/README.md

 4) Place each banner in a folder named with it's Redtrax name inside the `src/banners` directory.
 The zips & a copy of each HTML file will be created inside the `dist` directory.
 This task will create the `_final.zip` and `_source.zip` and a copy of the HTML file inside `dist`.
 Everything you need for direct upload to RedTrax.

 Your directory structure should look like this. `banner_300x250` will get renamed with your RedTrax banner name.
+Anything you wish to have packaged in the `_source.zip` should be placed inside the `/global`

 ```bash
 ├── gulpfile.js